The 2009 Black Saturday bushfires in Victoria caused widespread devastation and the greatest loss of life from fire since colonisation.

 Urban Australia and fire

-It was in this edge environment that the Black Saturday bushfires inflicted the damage that made them the most destructive in Australian history.
+It was in this edge environment that the Black Saturday bushfires inflicted the damage that made them some of the most destructive in Australian history.

 Days before Black Saturday

-On the morning of 7 February northwesterly winds in excess of 100 kilometres per hour scoured the state, bringing hot, dry air from Central Australia.
-The storm helped create almost perfect fire conditions and when the winds brought down powerlines around 11.30am in the Kinglake/Whittlesea area, the resulting sparks ignited the Kilmore East fire.
+On the morning of 7 February 2009 north westerly winds in excess of 100 kilometres per hour scoured the state, bringing hot, dry air from Central Australia.
+The storm helped create almost perfect fire conditions and when the winds brought down powerlines at 11.47am in Kilmore East, the resulting sparks ignited the fire.

-Other fires began across the state in Horsham, Beechworth, Bendigo and Marysville.
+Other fires began across the state in Bunyip, Horsham, Churchill, Redesdale, Beechworth, Bendigo, Marysville, Narre Warren and Upper Ferntree Gully.
 By evening almost 400 individual fires were burning and Victoria Police had announced the first fatalities.

 It would take weeks before weather changes, reduction of fuel loads and human intervention extinguished the fires.